JeschkeLab/DeerLab/docsrc/source/functions/fitsignal.rst

 Additional Settings
 =========================================

 Additional settings can be specified via name-value pairs.
-All property names are case insensitive and the property-value pairs can be passed in any order after the required input arguments have been passed.
+All property names are case insensitive and the name-value pairs can be passed in any order after the required input arguments have been passed.